CONFERENCE DATES:

 Shaping organizational culture through sound policy and practice.
 Presentations that demonstrate:

-• Effective strategies that ensure Diversity, Equity and Inclusion
+• Effective strategies that ensure fair and equitable justice

 • Lay the foundation to Improve System Readiness for Change